s2b/vite-asset-collector/Documentation/Installation/Index.rst

         plugins: [typo3()],
     });

+For more information about the Vite plugin, have a look at its `dedicated documentation <https://github.com/s2b/vite-plugin-typo3/blob/main/README.md>`__.

 ..  _typo3-setup:

 TYPO3 Setup
 -----------

-For each extension, you can define one or multiple vite entrypoints in a json file:
+For each extension, you can define one or multiple Vite entrypoints in a json file:

 ..  code-block:: json
     :caption: sitepackage/Configuration/ViteEntrypoints.json